luoxuzhi/better-storage/README.md

 import storage from 'expires-storage'

-# set localStorage item which will never expires
+# set localStorage item which will never expires, two param of storage item is key and value

 storage.set('num',1)